 Through a partnership with the One Community Project, Gateway staff mobilize and recruit girls into after school Go Girls Clubs, where they receive information on sexual and reproductive health and, with guardian consent, the ability to test for HIV if they wish to be tested.

-During Mtambo’s visit to Caroline’s school, she was identified as someone who was at risk of HIV.
-With the consent of her mother, Dora Roderick, Caroline was counseled and tested in the comfort of her home.
+During Mtambo’s visit to a school in Blantyre, he identified one of the girls as someone who was at risk of HIV.
+With the consent of her mother, the adolescent was counseled and tested in the comfort of her home.
 Her HIV test result was positive.

-Caroline’s mother and sisters also were tested.
-Her mother and younger sister were also found to be HIV positive, and were immediately linked to treatment.
-Dora Rodrick believes now that her husband died of complications from HIV—and not because he was bewitched, which she previously suspected.
-She realizes she transmitted the virus to her two youngest daughters.
-Both girls were born at home with a traditional birth attendant and she did not receive any antenatal care.
+The mother and sisters also were tested.
+Two were also found to be HIV positive, and were immediately linked to treatment.
+The mother realized she transmitted the virus to her two youngest daughters as both girls were born at home with a traditional birth attendant and she did not receive any antenatal care.

 Jhpiego leads the Malawi Gateway project with funding from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) through the Centers for Disease Control and Prevention (CDC).
 Interventions targeting adolescent girls and young women are implemented through the DREAMS mechanism, which focuses on HIV prevention for adolescent girls and young women ages 10-14 years; 15-19 years; and 20-24 years through evidence-based interventions shown to successfully address risk behaviors for HIV transmission and gender-based violence.
 The program aims to transform its beneficiaries into “Determined, Resilient Empowered, AIDS-free, Mentored, and Safe” (DREAMS) women.

 Sarah Sakanda is the Communication and Knowledge Management Specialist for Jhpiego in Malawi.